stormont/resume/README.md

 I was the technical team lead of our primary OEM bundle products at PC-Doctor.
 I was responsible for requirements planning, development, and was an active facilitator of communication.
 Product development on this team largely used C#.
 Our application was deployed to tens of millions of daily users to run hardware diagnostics, collect data, supported 'hot' updates, and was actively utilized for deploying updates to third-party software.
 My team was also responsible for running our internal build automation pipeline, primarily using Ant and Jenkins.
 We released a variety of products under PC-Doctor branding (Toolbox, Service Center, PC-Doctor for Windows), as well as products released under OEM branding.
 Active installs to maintain were numbered in the tens of millions.

-#### Developed Android app "Weather Route" at Voyage Studios LLC (2013-01 to present)
+#### Developed Android app "Highway Route" at Voyage Studios LLC (2013-01 to present)

-I created the Android app [Weather Route](https://play.google.com/store/apps/details?id=com.voyagegames.weatherroute) (under the self-licensed moniker Voyage Studios LLC), which provides side-by-side forecasts for travelers along the full extent of their trip.
-The server backend on AWS is now written entirely in Haskell, while the front end is a Java Android client written around an Elm web app; the original iteration was written solely in Java on both the client and the server.
-The app currently has over 60,000 downloads and consistently averages greater than 200% annual revenue growth through three consecutive years.
+I created the mobile app [Highway Route](https://play.google.com/store/apps/details?id=com.voyagegames.weatherroute) (under the self-licensed moniker Voyage Studios LLC), which provides side-by-side forecasts for travelers along the full extent of their trip.
+The backend utilizes multiple AWS services (EC2, S3, API Gateway, Lambda, DynamoDB, etc.), while the front end is a Java (Android)/Swift (iOS) client written around an Elm web app with a small AI component.
+The app currently has over 30,000 active users and consistently averages greater than 200% annual revenue growth through three consecutive years.

-An iOS version was launched in 2016 (named differently, due to a conflict in the App Store): [Highway Weather](https://itunes.apple.com/us/app/highway-weather/id1289520390?ls=1&mt=8)
+An iOS version was launched in 2016: [Highway Weather](https://itunes.apple.com/us/app/highway-weather/id1289520390?ls=1&mt=8)

 As part of this development, I released a simple [open-source package on Hackage](https://hackage.haskell.org/package/forecast-io) for interfacing with the third-party Forecast.io weather service.
+At one point, the server backend was written in Haskell, although that infrastructure has been deprecated.

 #### Software Engineer at [PC-Doctor, Inc.](https://www.pc-doctor.com) (2008-05 to 2013-05)